Diversity and inclusion are central to St Mungo's values and how we work. We’re committed to equality.

 We know that a good work-life balance and the ability to manage work effectively alongside other commitments, needs and interests allows us to get the best from our staff.
 We are committed to offering part-time working and more flexible working arrangements wherever possible.

+St Mungo's is the only charity to have been listed in the Business in the Community's 100 Best UK Employers for Race 2017.
 We are currently working closely with the staff in our Black, Asian and Minority Ethnic (BAME) Network to identify positive action schemes designed to support the progression of under-represented staff into senior roles.
 For example, we have developed an internal mentoring scheme whereby staff can get support for their career development by being matched with a senior management mentor.

 We are proud of consistently achieving a place in the Stonewall Workplace Equality Index as one of the most LGBT-friendly employers in the UK.